Cyclamen is a genus of about 20 species of tuberous perennials in the family Primulaceae that are native to the Mediterranean.

 Cyclamen contains saponins and all parts of the plant can cause severe reactions if ingested.
 Its tubers are poisonous to people and, if eaten raw, can be even deadly!

 Cyclamen has a long history of use for both ornamental and medicine purposes.

-They have been used medicinally for over 2 millenium.
-The Greek doctors and botanists discovered that Cyclamen can be used in medical purposes to speed up the delivery of babies, to make hair regrow, to heal wounds and boils etc.
+It has been used medicinally for over two millennia.
+The Greek doctors and botanists discovered that Cyclamen can be used for medical purposes to speed up the delivery of babies and to regrow hair, but also to heal wounds and boils.

 The flowers are usually white, red, rose, purple or pink.

 Cyclamens are relatively small plants growing up to 15 cm (6 inches) in height.